 Having diversity in your business often starts in the recruitment process.
 That’s why one of the best ways to celebrate Black History Month at work is by having recruiters focus on hiring diverse candidates.

-There are many ways to reduce bias in the hiring process through using AI technology that can source candidates for a position, have a blind review process, or include unbiased language in a job posting.
+There are many ways to reduce bias in the hiring process by using AI technology that can source candidates for a position, have a blind review process or include unbiased language in a job posting.

 If you’re struggling with your recruiting process and need help finding diverse candidates for your position, Recruiter.com can help!